esphome/esphome-docs/components/switch/nextion.rst

 Globals
 *******
 The Nextion does not retain data on Nextion page changes.
-Additionaly if a page is changed and the **component_name** does not exist on that page then nothing will be updated.
-To get around this the Nextion components can be changed to have a vscope of ``global``.
-If this is set then the **component_name** should be prefixed with the page name (page0/page1).
+Additionally, if a page is changed and the **component_name** does not exist on that page then nothing will be updated.
+To get around this, the Nextion components can be changed to have a vscope of ``global``.
+If this is set then the **component_name** should be prefixed with the page name (page0/page1 or whatever you have changed it to).

 *Example*